Minimalism: Science communication

+A tempestry—a portmanteau of "temperature" and "tapestry"—is a tapestry using stripes of specific colors of yarn to represent respective temperature ranges.
+The tapestries visually represent global warming occurring at given locations.

 Minimalist lifestyle

 In a lifestyle adopting minimalism, there is an effort to use materials which are most essential and in quantities that do not exceed certain limits imposed by the user themselves.
-There have been so many terms evolved from the concept.
-Like minimalist decors, minimalist skincare, minimalist style, minimalist accessories, etc. All such terms signify the usage of only essential products in that niche into our lives.
-This will help to focus on things that are important in one's life.
-It will save resources from going waste if excess quantities are bought.
-It will also save the time of acquiring the excess materials that may be found unnecessary.
+There have been many terms evolved from the concept, like minimalist decors, minimalist skincare, minimalist style, minimalist accessories, etc. All such terms signify the usage of only essential products in that niche into one's life.
+This can help one to focus on things that are important in one's life.
+It can reduce waste.
+It can also save the time of acquiring the excess materials that may be found unnecessary.

 A minimalist lifestyle helps to enjoy life with simple things that are available without undue efforts to acquire things that may be bought at great expenses.
-Minimalism also leads to less clutter in living spaces.
+Minimalism can also lead to less clutter in living spaces.